Spelling of Verbs in Mongolian Cyrillic Script

 This brings us to a mischievous class of verbs that play a trick on us when deriving the stem.

 After the final -х has been removed, the final vowel and consonant switch places.
 Moreover, certain members of the class even bring in different vowels.
-What makes this class confusing for Mongolians, especially, is that the spelling is at odds with the pronunciation in many verb forms.
+What makes this class confusing for Mongolians, especially, is that the spelling is often at odds with the pronunciation.

 a) Verb infinitive ends in цоожоо засад тушаачих consonant + -лах, -лох, -лөх, -лэх